ministryofjustice/staff-device-dhcp-server/documentation/high-availability.md

 The hot standby configuration mandates a two server architecture containing a __primary__ and __secondary__ server.
 The primary server handles DHCP traffic while the secondary silently ignores requests.

+In this architecture, both servers are provided with identical configuration files, except for the `this-server-name` attribute, identifying the primary and secondary roles of instances.

-In the event the primary server becomes unavailable, the secondary will be configured to automatically assume the primary role and handle DHCP traffic.
+In the event the primary server becomes unavailable, the secondary is configured to automatically assume the primary role and handle DHCP traffic.

 The instances are linked via a known management communication channel.
-Each servers' communication channel is routed via it's load balancer meaning that servers can be restarted or replaced while maintaining a consistent control channel address.
+Each servers' communication channel is routed via it's dedicated load balancer meaning that servers can be restarted or replaced while maintaining a consistent control channel address.

+Server instances are provisioned using [AWS Fargate](https://aws.amazon.com/fargate/) to benefit from existing capabilities such as container deployment and health monitoring.
+Scalability is achieved by editing the terraform `aws_ecs_task_definition` and running the pipeline.
+Our experiments indicate that these scaling operations, using Fargate capabilities, are minimal impact.

 ## Discounted Configurations